Fields of Study: Science, Engineering

 To successfully complete this program:

-- Take a full-time course of study: Five or six courses over two quarters for a minimum of 24 UC quarter/14.5 semester units.
+- Take a full-time course of study: Five courses for a total of 21 quarter/14 semester UC units.

 Current Program Courses